 Still, for many recreational players, a long parlay ticket is just good entertainment and an expected strikethrough on the ledger.
 And, well, you never know!
-You can use a parlay calculator can show how quickly your odds can change as you add more to a parlay.
+You can use a parlay calculator to show how quickly your odds change as you add more legs to a parlay.
 So with some mild jealousy and lot of admiration, let’s explore some of the luckiest, craziest, odds-defying multi-leg parlays that cashed.

-Parlay Bets Paying Big!: Longshot NFL Parlay Bets and Others That Struck for Some Awesome Paydays.
+Parlay Bets Paying Big: Longshot NFL Parlay Bets and Others That Struck for Some Awesome Paydays.

 During the 2015 NFL season, novice sports bettor Tayla Polia won a 15-leg NFL parlay (above), according to CBS Sports.
 Polia beat 20,000-to-1 odds when she cashed in her $5 ticket for a $100,005 payday.
 She successfully called 14 NFL games against the spread and nailed one “over” as well (Broncos-Steelers combined for 61 points).